Stabilizing Financial Conditions Could Support Bitcoin

 Bitcoin is a long-duration risk asset.
 The historical record is unsubtle:

-The headwind that just lifted is the same headwind that drove Bitcoin into the 2022 bear market.
+The headwind that just lifted is the same kind of headwind that drove Bitcoin into the 2022 bear market.

-You can see it in the colors of the chart: the cool blue stretch — when Bitcoin was cheap — sits squarely on the part of the line that was bending up into tighter conditions.
-The red and orange of the recent highs sit on the part that bent down through 2023–2025.
+You can see it in the colors of the chart: the cool blue stretch, when Bitcoin's price collapsed, sits squarely on the part of the line that was bending up into tighter conditions.
+The red and orange of the recent highs followed from the part that bent down through 2023–2025.

 Stabilization is not easing.
 To get a tailwind, the NFCI has to keep falling.
 Here is the thing to test against your priors: